stackitcloud/stackit-cli/docs/stackit_config_set.md

 ### Options

 ```
       --allowed-url-domain string                                  Domain name, used for the verification of the URLs that are given in the custom identity provider endpoint and "STACKIT curl" command
       --authorization-custom-endpoint string                       Authorization API base URL, used in calls to this API
       --dns-custom-endpoint string                                 DNS API base URL, used in calls to this API
   -h, --help                                                       Help for "stackit config set"
       --iaas-custom-endpoint string                                IaaS API base URL, used in calls to this API
       --identity-provider-custom-client-id string                  Identity Provider client ID, used for user authentication
-      --identity-provider-custom-endpoint string    Identity Provider base URL, used for user authentication
+      --identity-provider-custom-well-known-configuration string   Identity Provider well-known OpenID configuration URL, used for user authentication
       --load-balancer-custom-endpoint string                       Load Balancer API base URL, used in calls to this API
       --logme-custom-endpoint string                               LogMe API base URL, used in calls to this API
       --mariadb-custom-endpoint string                             MariaDB API base URL, used in calls to this API
       --mongodbflex-custom-endpoint string                         MongoDB Flex API base URL, used in calls to this API
       --object-storage-custom-endpoint string                      Object Storage API base URL, used in calls to this API
       --observability-custom-endpoint string                       Observability API base URL, used in calls to this API
       --opensearch-custom-endpoint string                          OpenSearch API base URL, used in calls to this API
       --postgresflex-custom-endpoint string                        PostgreSQL Flex API base URL, used in calls to this API
       --rabbitmq-custom-endpoint string                            RabbitMQ API base URL, used in calls to this API
       --redis-custom-endpoint string                               Redis API base URL, used in calls to this API
       --resource-manager-custom-endpoint string                    Resource Manager API base URL, used in calls to this API
       --runcommand-custom-endpoint string                          Run Command API base URL, used in calls to this API
       --secrets-manager-custom-endpoint string                     Secrets Manager API base URL, used in calls to this API
       --serverbackup-custom-endpoint string                        Server Backup API base URL, used in calls to this API
       --service-account-custom-endpoint string                     Service Account API base URL, used in calls to this API
       --service-enablement-custom-endpoint string                  Service Enablement API base URL, used in calls to this API
       --session-time-limit string                                  Maximum time before authentication is required again.
 After this time, you will be prompted to login again to execute commands that require authentication.
 Can't be larger than 24h.
 Requires authentication after being set to take effect.
 Examples: 3h, 5h30m40s (BETA: currently values greater than 2h have no effect)
       --ske-custom-endpoint string                                 SKE API base URL, used in calls to this API
       --sqlserverflex-custom-endpoint string                       SQLServer Flex API base URL, used in calls to this API
       --token-custom-endpoint string                               Custom endpoint for the token API, which is used to request access tokens when the service-account authentication is activated
 ```

 ### Options inherited from parent commands